p2l1pfp/FastPUPPI/NtupleProducer/README.md

 You can change this by dropping `hgcalConcentratorProducer*` and `hgcalTowerMapProducer` in the output commands, or adding a call to `goSlim()` at the bottom of the cfg to do it.

 The second step runs the algorithm and creates ntuples which can be used to do analysis.
 All python configuration files for CMSSW are under `NtupleProducer/python`, while standalone python scripts or fwlite macros are under `NtupleProducer/python/scripts`.
+In order to run the python configuration file on many events locally, a driver script `scripts/prun.sh` can be used to run locally the python configuration files, which takes care of selecting the input files, splitting the task to run on multiple CPUs and merge the result.

-1) Ntuple for single particle and jets response plots and calibrations:
+1) Ntuple for single particle calibrations (and possibly jet studies):

 ```
 cmsRun runRespNTupler.py